 The difference between the picture description and sentence reading tasks across both groups was not of primary interest in this study other than in the case where it differed between groups (i.e., task by group interaction).
 Therefore, we present the results of the task analysis briefly here and in further detail in supplementary material.
 In both tasks, there was activation across the expected network of areas bilaterally, namely posterior superior temporal cortex, sensorimotor cortex, SMA and preSMA, and the left posterior inferior frontal gyrus (IFG).
-In addition, there was extensive medial and lateral occipital cortex activity (see Figure 3).
-As expected there was significantly more activity throughout this network for the picture description task relative to sentence reading (for details see supplementary material).
+In addition, there was extensive medial and lateral occipital cortex activity throughout this network for the picture description task relative to sentence reading (for details see supplementary material).